RobertTalbert/discretecs/Video/scripts-module-2.md

 But now let's look at something different the statement "If P, then (Q or R)".
 What's different about this is that there are *three*  atomic statements involved here, not just two.
 How does that change the truth table?
 Let's dive in and see.

 We are still going to need a column for each of the atomic variables here, so one thing that's different is that there are three of those this time.
 Now, what we need is one row for each of the combinations of truth values of these statements.
 How many rows should there be?
 Let's think about it.
-If we only look
+If we only looked at P and Q and ignored R for the time being, there would be four -- namely these four.

+Adding R into the mix here *doubles* the number of rows we need.
+There is one copy of these four rows needed for the case when R is true, and another four rows needed when R is false.
+That's a total of eight rows.
+That will be the case whenever we have three atomic variables, again because we need four rows for two variables and then two copie
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMTE3NTAwOF19
+eyJoaXN0b3J5IjpbLTEzMzMzNjg4NDddfQ==
 -->